 Keeping a school of less than 6 Chili Rasboras in a tank would ultimately lead to stress and a reduced lifespan for the fish.
 From my experience, a healthy school of Boraras brigittae should have at least 12 specimens.

 Author’s note: On top of being really small, Chili Rasboras do note like continuously swimming over long distances.
 The school would swim in intervals and over very short lengths, unlike other schooling fish species.

-This schooling behavior makes it possible to put more Chili Rasbora fish in tanks that do not have long vertical length.
+This schooling behavior makes it possible to put more Chili Rasbora fish in tanks that do not have long vertical lengths.

 Expected lifespan with proper care